bordplate/js86/README.md

 # Emulator
-Pseudo x86-64 emulator written in JavaScript.
+Embeddable visual pseudo x86-64 emulator written in JavaScript.
 Made for easily embedding a CPU emulator into a web page so that it can be easily used to make tutorials or demos.
+Uses interrupts to tie into JavaScript code.

 It is important to note that this emulator only implements a very limited subset of instructions and does not even support conditional branching of any kind just yet.